An optimal gradient method for smooth strongly convex minimization: Introduction

 \subsection{Related works}

 \paragraph{Lower bounds and accelerated methods.} The method presented in this work is closely related to the celebrated fast gradient methods (FGMs) by~\citet{nest83,nest-book-04}.
 Lyapunov and potential function-based analyses of FGMs were presented in many works, including in the original~\citep{nest83}.
 The analyses are usually tailored for the smooth convex minimization setting~\citep{nest83,beck2009fast}, for the smooth strongly convex one~\citep{wilson2016lyapunov,bansal2019potential}, and sometimes deal with both simultaneously~\citep{nest-book-04,gasnikov2018universal}.
 In the large-scale quadratic smooth (possibly strongly) convex minimization setting, optimal worst-case accuracies are achieved by Chebyshev and conjugate gradient methods~\citep{nemirovsky1992information,nemirovski1999optimization}.
+Fast first-order methods for large-scale convex minimization are surveyed in the recent monograph~\citep{dAspremontAccelerated}.

 \paragraph{Performance estimation problems.} The idea of computing worst-case accuracy of a given method through semidefinite programming dates back to~\citet{drori2013performance}.
 It was {refined} using the concept of convex interpolation in~\citep{taylor2017smooth}, which allows guaranteeing that worst-case accuracies provided by the semidefinite programs are tight (i.e., the worst-case guarantee corresponds to a matching example in the problem class).
 The approach was taken further in different directions for analyzing and designing numerical methods in different contexts.
 A very related line of works, initiated by~\citep{lessard2016analysis}, presents such analyses from a control theoretic perspective, and corresponds to the problem of looking for Lyapunov functions.
 Those works hence rather target \emph{asymptotic} properties of time-invariant numerical methods, which allows using smaller sized SDPs.